litzinetz-de/CryPi/README.md

 Due to safety reasons, it's not possible to save a container's password on the device - therefore, you have to unlock the config container every time CryPi boots by entering it's password.

-Create as many containers as you with.
+Create as many containers as you wish.
 Open one of them and go online using an encrypted VPN tunnel.

-Currently, CryPi is only tested with the VPN provider "Perfect Privacy" (which seems to be the best when it comes to anonymity and privacy), but should work fine with other providers, too.
+Currently, CryPi is only tested with the VPN provider "Perfect Privacy" (which seems to be the best when it comes to anonymity and privacy, but is also very expensive), but should work fine with other providers, too.

-If there's a provider that doesn't work with CryPi, just create a testing account and send the credentials to us - we will try to get it work.
+If there's a provider that doesn't work with CryPi and you want to use, just create a testing account and send the credentials to us - we will try to get it work.

 Thank you for using this software.